 OCSP validation is an online validation method whereby the UZI register sends the trusting party an electronically signed message (OCSP response) after the trusting party has sent a specific request for status information (OCSP request) to the OCSP service (OCSP responder) of the UZI register.
 The OCSP response will include the requested status of the certificate in question.
 The status can be expressed as one of the following values: good, withdrawn or unknown.
 If an OCSP response is not forthcoming for whatever reason, no conclusion can be drawn in relation to the certificate's status.
-The URL of the OCSP responder with which the revocation status of a certificate can be validated is stated in the which accompanies the OCSP response.
-This system certificate is issued by the same Certification Authority (CA) as the CA that has issued the certificate of which the status is being requested.
+The URL of the OCSP responder with which the revocation status of a certificate can be validated is stated in the AuthorityInfoAccess.uniformResourceIndicator attribute of the certificate.